1996–97 Dallas Mavericks season

 The 1996–97 Dallas Mavericks season was the 17th season for the Dallas Mavericks in the National Basketball Association.

+Season summary

+Off-season

 The Mavericks received the ninth overall pick in the 1996 NBA draft, and selected power forward Samaki Walker from the University of Louisville.
-During the off-season, the team signed free agents Chris Gatling, Oliver Miller, and former Mavericks guard Derek Harper, and acquired Eric Montross from the Boston Celtics, and signed undrafted rookie point guard Erick Strickland.
+During the off-season, the team signed free agents Chris Gatling, Oliver Miller, and former Mavericks guard Derek Harper, acquired Eric Montross from the Boston Celtics, and signed undrafted rookie point guard Erick Strickland.
+The team also hired Jim Cleamons as their new head coach.

+Regular season

-Under new head coach Jim Cleamons, the Mavericks continued to struggle with a 4–10 start to the regular season in November.
-With the team not showing any improvement, they traded All-Star guard Jason Kidd along with Tony Dumas, and second-year center Loren Meyer to the Phoenix Suns in exchange for second-year star Michael Finley, Sam Cassell and A.C.
-Green in late December.
-The Mavericks held a 16–28 record at the All-Star break.
+Under Cleamons and with the addition of Gatling, Harper, Montross, Miller and Walker, the Mavericks continued to struggle losing 10 of their first 14 games of the regular season in November.
+In late December, the team traded All-Star guard Jason Kidd, Tony Dumas, and second-year center Loren Meyer to the Phoenix Suns in exchange for second-year star Michael Finley, Sam Cassell and A.C.
+Green.
+The Mavericks lost 11 of their 15 games in January, and later on held a 16–28 record at the All-Star break.
+Gatling played a sixth man role off the bench, averaging 19.1 points and 7.9 rebounds per game during the first half of the season.

-Gatling played a sixth man role off the bench, averaging 19.1 points and 7.9 rebounds per during the first half of the regular season.
-At mid-season, he was traded along with Cassell, Montross, Jim Jackson and George McCloud to the New Jersey Nets in exchange for Shawn Bradley, Robert Pack, Khalid Reeves and second-year forward Ed O'Bannon, while Jamal Mashburn was dealt to the Miami Heat in exchange for second-year guard Sasha Danilovic, second-year forward Kurt Thomas, and rookie forward Martin Muursepp, and Miller was released to free agency, and re-signed as a free agent with his former team, the Toronto Raptors.

-In February, former Milwaukee Bucks and Golden State Warriors coach Don Nelson became the team's General Manager.
-The Mavericks suffered an 11-game losing streak between March and April, and lost 16 of their final 18 games of the season, finishing in fourth place in the Midwest Division with a 24–58 record, and missing the NBA playoffs for the seventh consecutive year.
+At mid-season, the Mavericks traded Gatling, Cassell, Montross, Jim Jackson and George McCloud to the New Jersey Nets in exchange for Shawn Bradley, Robert Pack, Khalid Reeves and second-year forward Ed O'Bannon; the team also traded Jamal Mashburn to the Miami Heat in exchange for second-year guard Sasha Danilović, second-year forward Kurt Thomas, and rookie power forward Martin Müürsepp, while Miller was released to free agency, and re-signed as a free agent with his former team, the Toronto Raptors.
+In February, former Milwaukee Bucks and Golden State Warriors head coach Don Nelson became the team's General Manager.
+The Mavericks posted a seven-game losing streak between February and March, then suffered an 11-game losing streak between March and April, and lost 16 of their final 18 games of the season.
+The Mavericks finished in fourth place in the Midwest Division with a 24–58 record, and missed the NBA playoffs for the seventh consecutive year.